AntonyCorbett/JWLMerge/Readme.md

 ### Usage

 Download the JWLMergeSetup.exe file from the latest release and run it.
 There is also a "portable" version (so you can just copy files to a folder).
-You may also need to download and install the Microsoft .NET 5.0 Desktop runtime (x86) from [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
+If you choose the portable option, you may also need to download and install the Microsoft .NET 5.0 Desktop runtime (x86) from [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).

 https://github.com/AntonyCorbett/JWLMerge/releases/latest